BlinkReceipt/blinkreceipt-android/blinkreceipt-recognizer/README.md

 ```

 ## <a name=yelp></a>Yelp
-If you wish to include Yelp functionality within your project add your license key to the `AndroidManifest.xml` file, similar to the setup for this sdk.
+If you wish to include Yelp functionality within your project add your license key to the `AndroidManifest.xml` file, similar to the setup for this SDK.

 `AndroidManifest.xml`
 ```xml